permitio/fga-tradeoffs/README.md

 - Complex Access Control Rules
 - Data manipulation

-For more information on each and read more, refer to the following blog post: TBD
+For more information on each and learn more, refer to the following blog post: TBD

 ## Project Structure

 #### Data
-The data that we are using to demonstrate the trade-offs, are set of visits that has relationships with diagnoses and practitioners.
+The data that we are using to demonstrate the trade-offs are a set of visits with relationships with diagnoses and practitioners.
 An allowed visit is a visit that is not concealed, its related diagnoses are not concealed, and its practitioner is advertised.

 All the mock data is stored in the `data/data.json` file.